Author's Note: Here's some wee Captain Charming time! Because I couldn't resist.

 "He is indeed," Charming smiled.

-"He protected her last night during her bad dream, too," Killian said softly.
+"He protected her last night during her bad dream, too."

-Charming's eyes darted to his little girl, who was showing no signs of a nightmare now.
+A suddenly concerned Charming darted his eyes to his little girl, who was showing no signs of a nightmare now.
 "She had a bad dream last night?"

 Killian nodded.
 "I got Mary Margaret.
 She helped her."

 Conflicting emotions tugged at Charming's heart.
-He was upset for his poor little girl, guilty that she'd had a nightmare and he hadn't been there for her, and thrilled for Snow that she'd had the chance to be there for her instead.
+He was upset for his poor little girl, guilty that he hadn't been there for her during her nightmare, and thrilled for Snow that she'd had the chance to be there for her instead.

 "Well, it looks like she's doing fine now, no doubt thanks to Wilby's continued protection."
 Killian smiled, which had been Charming's intention.
 After a beat, he gestured towards Killian's reading setup.
 "I could get you a flashlight, if you want.
 It would be easier than trying to read by the projector's light."

-A frown of confusion knotted the boy's brow.
+A frown knotted the boy's brow.
 "What's a flashlight?"

 "It's kind of like a lantern but it runs on batteries like that projector instead of oil or kerosene."

-Something about the boy's demeanor troubled Charming, something he couldn't quite put his finger on.
-Maybe it was the overly polite tone of his voice, so much like the day before when he was frightened, or maybe it was the way he seemed to be trying to make himself smaller on the bed but something was wrong.
+Something about Killian's demeanor troubled Charming, something he couldn't quite put his finger on.
+Maybe it was the overly polite tone of his voice, so much like the day before when he was frightened, or maybe it was the way he seemed to be trying to make himself smaller on the bed.
 The boy was withdrawing and Charming had no idea why.

 Charming eased down at the foot of the daybed, getting down as close to Killian's level as he could while still maintaining a little bit of distance so as not to frighten the boy.
 "Is everything all right, Killian?"